 A: Once at camp, if a camper is diagnosed with COVID-19, that individual's parents will be contacted to pick up the camper immediately.
 Any camper that has been within the infected individual's pod will have her camp session come to an end.
 Parents will be contacted to pick up their children immediately.
 The infected pod will be separated from the rest of the camp.
 Refunds will be pro-rated.

-Q: If a staff member has received the vaccine, is that staff member still tested for COVID-19?
+Q: If a staff member or camper has received the vaccine, is that staff member or camper still tested for COVID-19?

 Q: How will camp look different this year?

 A: Resident camps will either be Traditional Outdoor or Horse Themed.
 While each week of Traditional Outdoor will offer the same specialized activities, there will be new STEM and badgework activities each week.
 By utilizing the Traditional Outdoor theme, we are able to welcome more girls to camp this summer.

 A: Girls entering grades 2 through 12 in the Fall of 2021.

 Q: If I'm not attending a horse session, what is the theme of my camp session?

 A: This year, each camp session is a traditional outdoor camp experience offering all campers archery, horseback riding, swimming, STEM activities, and more.